 Almonds can provide nutrients, such as MUFA, fiber, protein, biotin, and vitamin E (1).
 Besides, the dynamic phytonutrientiXNatural substances found in plant-based products such as grains, fruits, and vegetables profile of the nuts offer various health benefits, which we will discuss later in the post (2).

 When Can You Start Giving Almonds To Babies?

-Stay alert towards any sign of allergy, sensitivity, or intolerance while introducing almonds to the baby.
+Stay alert towards any sign of a nut allergy, sensitivity, or intolerance while introducing almonds to the baby.
 If anyone in your family has a history of food allergy or the baby has other food allergies, then consult a pediatrician before introducing almonds (5).

 Nutritional Value Of Almonds

 Almonds have considerable amounts of carbohydrate, fat, protein, and essential nutrients that can contribute to your baby’s recommended intake.
 Below is the approximate nutritional composition of one ounce (28.35g) of unroasted almonds (6) (7) (8) (9).